CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.12.1

 - cleaned up the patch from earlier.
 (3.0.12.0)
-- this will more than likely be the final update.
+- this is the final update.
 - thank you for the support and having patience with me.
 - anyways, happy modding!